Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Reflect

-Discuss Bronfenbrenner’s ecological theory by answering the following question:
+Discuss Bronfenbrenner’s ecological systems theory by answering the following questions:

-- Can you think of an example of each system and how it has impacted your life thus far?
+- Think of an example of each system.
+How it has impacted your life thus far?

 1.7 Classroom Resources and Strategies for Teaching Family Diversity